 Throughout the year we offer a range of private walks and tours available any time by prior arrangement.
 Our private events include visits to some of London’s most prominent medical museums and collections.
 For more information and our choice of tours click here

-The schedule for our programme of public walks and tours for 2016 can be found on the Our Calendar page.
+For an example of the range of tours see the schedule for our programme of public walks and tours for 2016, which can be found on the Our Calendar page.
 Simply click on the calendar to the right to be taken immediately there.
-You can also find details of special events and one off public walks in the same place.

 For more information on the content of our individual walks and tours scroll down, or visit the homepage for each event using the menu above or Our Walks and Tours page.